 “The first dates were postponed because of issues on their side, not ours, and now I’m to blame?

-“We just ask for respect and transparency.
+“We ask for respect and transparency.
 Their organizers say that the fight will be the biggest in women’s boxing, but their actions show the opposite.

 “I’ve read from many that Mr. Hearn was a horrible person.
 Now I know first hand he’s actually worse than that.

-“I’m a firm believer in God and know he doesn’t like ugly.
-To my Island and my fans, I love you and promise just like our island is resilient.
+“I firmly believe in God and know he doesn’t like ugly.
+To my Island and my fans, I love you and promise just like our Island is resilient.

-“So am I, we will be back!”
+“So am I; we will be back!”